FlippingFlips/pingod-addons/docs/content/pingodnetproc/mymode.md

 weight: 30
 ---

 In the `modes` directory you'll find `MyMode.cs`.
+This will be loaded when the default game is run.

-This is a P-ROC mode script using the base `PinGodProcMode`, it doesn't use a scene but access the game controller.
+It's is a P-ROC mode script using the base `PinGodProcMode` but this mode doesn't dislay any scene, it runs as mode to and just access game controller.

 ---
 ### P-ROC Mode Start / Stop